Growing Cabbage

 When growing cabbage, it's important to leave enough space between plants as they can get quite large.
 Some varieties of cabbage can produce heads weighing 15-20 pounds.
 Other varieties produce much smaller heads, weighing a couple of pounds each.
 The world record cabbage was grown in Alaska in 2009 and weighed in at 127 pounds!

-Cabbage should not be grown in the same place two years in a row.
-It uses too many nutrients from the soil in a single growing season, so crop rotation is key.
-It's certainly possible to grow two crops of cabbage per year, one in the spring and another one in the fall.
+Depending on your climate, it's certainly possible to grow two crops of cabbage per year, one in the spring and another one in the fall.
 Planting cabbage is a great way to maximize space in your garden as the spring crop can be harvested early enough to plant summer vegetables in the same location.
 A fall crop can be planted again after the summer vegetables have finished producing.
 Cabbage that is allowed to mature in cool fall weather is especially sweet.

 Cabbage can be eaten raw in coleslaw or made into sauerkraut.
 It can be steamed, boiled, sauteed, and even roasted.
 One of our favorite dishes is cabbage leaves stuffed with meat and rice.
-Click on the following links to learn more about cabbage.

 Click here to learn about planting cabbage